Privileged Remote Access 20.2 Available Features

 Session Forensics is a powerful feature that allows you to search across all sessions based on session events.
 The feature empowers administrators to quickly and effectively identify critical security events, and aids in the prevention of potential security breaches, as well as evidence discovery.
 Searchable events include chat messages, file transfer, registry editor, session foreground window changed, and shell recordings.
 Successful matches in stored shell recordings automatically take the user to that point in time in the recording.

 View details of each session.
 Session reports include basic session information along with links to session details, chat transcripts, and video recordings.
+Also included are details regarding the Access Approver Name, Email Address, and Comments for sessions that require approval.
+Additionally, the session report contains the Request Reason for sessions that require users to specify a reason for their access request.

 |Session Recording Videos||Record and view annotated videos of sessions and command shell sessions, including command shell sessions.|